-Targeting for Dynamic Search Ads increases your reach without keywords and works by matching people’s searches on Google with specific pages on your site.
+Increasing your reach without keywords, targeting for Dynamic Search Ads works by matching people’s searches on Google with specific pages on your site.
 You’re in control of how this targeting works.
-You can target your ads based on individual webpages, specific groups of pages or target all of the pages on your website.
+You can target your ads based on individual web pages, specific groups of pages or target all of the pages on your website.
 You can also create block pages using dynamic ad target exclusions, or add negative keywords to avoid showing your ads on specific searches.

 Before you begin

 The methods described in this article have to do with targeting pages of your website that are indexed by Google.
 If your website is new to Dynamic Search Ads, it may take up to 24 hours for the targets to start serving.